mikeyfreake/ESPN-Fantasy-Football-Scraper/README.md

 ## Installation

-You can install using [npm](https://www.npmjs.com/package/node-schedule).
+You can install using [npm](https://www.npmjs.com/package/espn-ff-league-scraper).
 ```
-npm install node-schedule
+npm install espn-ff-league-scraper
 ```
 Include the package
 ```